 Published and Accepted Papers

-Climate Risk and Preferences over the Size of Government: Evidence from California Wildfires (Accepted at Review of Economics and Statistics)
+Climate Risk and Preferences over the Size of Government: Evidence from California Wildfires, Review of Economics and Statistics, forthcoming.

 How does exposure to risk shape individual preferences for an expanded state?
 I examine this question in the context of climate change-related risk.
 Using variation in California wildfire activity, I show neighborhoods experiencing large fires increase support by 0.8 percentage points for ballot initiatives which expand the size of government and by 2.4 percentage points for ballot initiatives endorsed by pro-environment interest groups.
 The effect is stronger in Republican areas and is not driven by shifts in voter registration or turnout, suggesting the mechanism acts through changes in individual preferences rather than compositional changes in the electorate.